Michelle Storage – Board President

 Michelle is an advocate for WV Free’s mission and programs.
 She’s most passionate about the organization’s education through the Working to Institutionalize Sex Education program and legislative efforts.

-Lesly Messina – Vice President
+Lesly Messina – Secretary

 For over a decade Lesly has been the Research Director at the Affiliated Construction Trades (ACT).
 Before joining ACT Lesly spent ten years in the legal field with an emphasis on labor and disability law.
 After obtaining an M.A. in Clinical Psychology from Marshall University, Lesly became the head of ACT’s research department supporting member construction trades unions.
 She also acts as a workers’ compensation advocate for injured building trades members.